mrudul-UmassD/smart_sprint_adduser/README.md

    Username: admin
    ```

+### Resetting the Database

+If you need to reset the database to its initial state with only the admin user:

+1. Send a POST request to `/api/auth/reset-db` endpoint using a tool like Postman
+2. Alternatively, you can add a reset button to the admin interface

+## User Roles and Workflows

+### Admin

+- Create, edit, and delete users
+- Create, edit, and delete projects
+- Approve or reject Project Manager requests for:
+  - New project creation
+  - Adding users to projects
+- Add users directly to projects

+### Project Manager

+- View and edit user information
+- Request new project creation (requires Admin approval)
+- Request to add users to projects (requires Admin approval)
+- View all assigned projects

+### Developer

+- View personal information
+- View assigned projects
+- View team members in assigned projects

 ## API Endpoints

+### Authentication
 - `POST /api/auth/login` - User login
+- `POST /api/auth/reset-db` - Reset database to initial state (admin only)

+### Users
 - `GET /api/users` - Get all users (Admin/PM only)
 - `POST /api/users` - Create a new user (Admin/PM only)
 - `PATCH /api/users/:id` - Update a user (Admin/PM only)
 - `DELETE /api/users/:id` - Delete a user (Admin/PM only)
 - `GET /api/users/me` - Get current user details

+### Projects
+- `GET /api/projects` - Get all accessible projects
+- `GET /api/projects/:id` - Get specific project details
+- `POST /api/projects` - Create a new project (Admin) or request project creation (PM)
+- `PATCH /api/projects/:id` - Update a project (Admin only)
+- `DELETE /api/projects/:id` - Delete a project (Admin only)
+- `POST /api/projects/:id/members` - Add user to project (Admin only)
+- `DELETE /api/projects/:id/members/:userId` - Remove user from project (Admin only)
+- `POST /api/projects/:id/requests` - Request to add a user to a project (PM only)
+- `PATCH /api/projects/:id/requests/:requestId` - Approve/reject user request (Admin only)
+- `GET /api/projects/admin/project-requests` - Get all project creation requests (Admin only)
+- `GET /api/projects/my-project-requests` - Get PM's project creation requests (PM only)
+- `PATCH /api/projects/admin/project-requests/:requestId` - Approve/reject project creation (Admin only)

 ## Contributing